Italy to get 20% fewer Moderna vaccines in week starting February 7

 “As of today, we are missing 300,000 vaccine doses.
 Every day there is worse news than the day before.
 Vaccines are not soft drinks or snacks, they are the only antidote to the dark night that has lasted a year,” Arcuri told a news conference.

+AstraZeneca, whose vaccine is expected to be approved by the European Medicines Agency later on Friday, has already told Italy it would provide only 3.4 million doses in the first three months of distribution instead of the initially promised 16 million.

+The Italian commissioner said that the vaccine campaign could count on 80,000 inoculations a day until two weeks ago, but now carried out less than half the shots because of the supply cuts.

-He said the decisions on deliveries were being taken unilaterally and without notice.
+He said the decisions on deliveries were being taken unilaterally and without notice, and were “unacceptable”.

-Italy has also asked the European Commission to take action against Pfizer, which has said it is slowing supplies to Europe temporarily in order to make changes that will allow it to boost output.
+On Thursday, France also said it expected to receive 25% fewer doses of the vaccine produced by Moderna.

+Arcuri said Italy would act as a consequence of all the delivery cuts and that the government would “do everything necessary in demanding what it is owed.”

 Our Standards: The Thomson Reuters Trust Principles.